defold/extension-admob/docs/index.md

 ### app_id_android
 This is your Android AdMob app ID.
 An app ID is a unique ID number assigned to your apps when they're added to AdMob.
 The app ID is used to identify your apps.

+### app_open_android
+Ad unit to use for App Open ads on Android.
+If this value is set App Open Ads will be shown when the app is brought to the foreground.

+### app_open_ios
+Ad unit to use for App Open ads on iOS.
+If this value is set App Open Ads will be shown when the app is brought to the foreground.

 ### ios_tracking_usage_description